dk14/fqc/README.md

     Full backtesting report is in [report.csv](report.csv).
 Configuration is in [backtest_config.json](backtest_config.json).

-*Semantics: Action closes existing position in portfolio if there is one or opens a new one if position did not exist.S uggested actions to take are dumped into [actions_backtesting.json](actions_backtesting.json)*
+*Semantics: Action closes existing position in portfolio if there is one or opens a new one if position did not exist.
+Suggested actions to take are dumped into [actions_backtesting.json](actions_backtesting.json)*

 - [portfolio.py](portfolio.py) contains portfolio optimizer. `optimize` runs maximization for small portfolios, `optimize_agg` runs it for arbitrarily large ones.
 We split every asset into tradable units (e.g. AMZN#0, AMZN#1) in order to potentially optimize allocations as well.